 Ask the Waste Wizard to find out where and how to properly dispose of an item.

-Household Hazardous Waste (HHW) must not be put in garbage or Blue Bin recycling, or poured down the drain, toilet or sewer.
+Household Hazardous Waste (HHW) is corrosive, flammable, explosive or poisonous and must not be put in the garbage, Blue Bin (recycling), Green Bin (organics) or poured down the drain, toilet or sewer.

 universal corrosive symbol of skeletal hand